x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 - Failure of an active copy to replicate to any passive copy.

 - Failure of all passive copies, which includes FailedAndSuspended and Failed states in addition to healthy states where the copy is behind in log copying or replay.
-Note that lagged copies aren't considered behind if they're within ten minutes in replaying their logs to their lag period.
+Lagged copies aren't considered behind if they're within 10 minutes in replaying their logs to their lag period.

 - Failure of the system to accurately know the current log generation of the active copy.